Gut Health for Women: From Probiotics to Hormones, Mood & Metabolism

 If you’ve ever wondered whether taking probiotics could actually make a difference for your gut, you’re not alone.
 The truth is, probiotics can help but the benefits depend on the specific strain and your individual needs.
 Here’s what science tells us so far:

-Urogenital health: Certain Lactobacillus strains may support a healthy vaginal microbiome, helping lower the chance of recurrent urinary tract infections.
+Urogenital health: Certain Lactobacillus strains may support a healthy vaginal microbiome, may help lower the chance of recurrent urinary tract infections.

 Metabolic outcomes: Some strains may offer small improvements in glucose regulation and body composition, although these effects are usually modest and highly strain-specific.